afkhamis/DS642-OOP/HW3/readme.md

 A serial code that uses the Monte Carlo method for computing $\pi$ is provided `pi_mc.c`.
 Write a parallel version of this program with OpenMP.

 ### HW submission
-Submit a report for the followings:
+Submit a report, through `Canvas`, for the followings:

 1- A description of your OpenMP implementation/s and how your serial and parallel codes scale with the number of points.